-The Superintendent and the Principal shall develop, adhere to and update a plan to address bullying pre-vention and intervention in consultation with teachers, school staff, professional support personnel, school volunteers, administrators, community representatives, local law enforcement agencies, students, parents and guardians.
+The Superintendent and the Principal shall develop, adhere to and update a plan to address bullying pre- vention and intervention in consultation with teachers, school staff, professional support personnel, school volunteers, administrators, community representatives, local law enforcement agencies, students, parents and guardians.
 The plan shall apply to students and members of a school staff, including, but not limited to, educators, administrators, school nurses, cafeteria workers, custodians, bus drivers, athletic coaches, advi- sors to an extracurricular activity and paraprofessionals.
 The consultation shall include, but not be limited to, notice and a public comment period.
 The plan shall be updated at least biennially.

 The Principal is responsible for the implementation and oversight of the Bullying Prevention and Implementation Plan except when a reported bullying incident involves the principal or the assistant principal as the alleged aggressor.
 In such cases, the Superintendent or designee shall be responsible for investigating the report, and other steps necessary to implement the Plan, including addressing the safety of the alleged victim.
-If the Superintendent is the alleged aggressor, the School Committee, or its designee shall be responsible for investigating the safety of the alleged victim.
+If the Superintendent is the alleged aggressor, the School Committee, or its designee shall be responsible for investigating the report, and other steps necessary to implement the Plan, including addressing the safety of the alleged victim.